Huiyicc/armadillo-code/README.md

 On Linux-based systems, MKL might be installed in a non-standard location such as `/opt` which can cause problems during linking.
+Examples: `/opt/intel/oneapi/mkl/latest/lib`, `/opt/intel/mkl/lib/intel64/`.

-Before installing Armadillo, the system should know where the MKL libraries are located.
+Before installing Armadillo, the system must know where the MKL libraries are located.
-For example, `/opt/intel/mkl/lib/intel64/`.
-This can be achieved by setting the `LD_LIBRARY_PATH` environment variable, or for a more permanent solution, adding the directory locations to `/etc/ld.so.conf`.
-It may also be possible to store a text file with the locations in the `/etc/ld.so.conf.d` directory.
-For example, `/etc/ld.so.conf.d/mkl.conf`.
-If `/etc/ld.so.conf` is modified or `/etc/ld.so.conf.d/mkl.conf` is created, `/sbin/ldconfig` must be run afterwards.

-Below is an example of `/etc/ld.so.conf.d/mkl.conf` where Intel MKL is installed in `/opt/intel`

-    /opt/intel/lib/intel64
-    /opt/intel/mkl/lib/intel64
+This can be achieved via several ways:

+1. By setting the `LD_LIBRARY_PATH` environment variable.

+2. By adding the MKL library directory locations to the `/etc/ld.so.conf` text file, followed by running `/sbin/ldconfig`.

+3. By creating a text file named `/etc/ld.so.conf.d/mkl.conf` which contains the MKL library directory locations, followed by running `/sbin/ldconfig`.

 If MKL is installed and it is persistently giving problems during linking, Support for MKL can be disabled by editing the CMakeLists.txt file,